 So why did the writers format it this way?

-Wes Anderson and Owen Wilson write this montage with the reader in mind.
+Wes Anderson and Owen Wilson wrote this montage with the reader in mind.
 It gets the point across, gives insight into the character of Margot, and makes it clear where the montage begins.
 At the end of the montage, the writers transition with CUT TO: and return to the detective’s office.

 While this montage example works as an entertaining read, it’s a nightmare from a production standpoint.
 Because Wes Anderson is so involved in the films he writes, it may be a little different for him.
-He's not necessarily handing-off his script to anyone else.
+He's not necessarily handing off his script to anyone else.

 But if you’re planning on handing this script off for someone else to produce, it’s best to make each scene as clear as possible.